Aziz-Hjiri/10-TIHAU-Chatbot/README.md

 The seq2seq model is used to build the chatbot.
 The model consists of an encoder and a decoder.
 The encoder takes the input sequence of words and outputs a fixed-length vector representation of the sequence.
 The decoder then takes this vector representation and generates the output sequence of words.
 The model is trained using the teacher forcing technique.

 Output
-The chatbot is designed to answer questions related to the movie.
-The user can input any question related to the movie and the chatbot will generate an appropriate answer.
+The chatbot is designed to answer the users' questions and make conversations.